What is the Difference Between Gold ETF vs Gold Mutual Fund?

 Exit Load | None | May have exit load for early redemptions (often before 1 year) |

-SIP Option | Not available for most ETFs | Available for most gold mutual funds |
+SIP Option | While it is true that SIPs are generally available for mutual funds, some Gold ETFs in India do offer SIP options as well. | Available for most gold mutual funds |

 Suitability | Investors seeking direct gold exposure, easy trading, cost-effectiveness | Investors comfortable with active management, lower minimums, SIP convenience |